w3c/webextensions/proposals/hasCrossSiteAncestor.md

 If no `hasCrossSiteAncestor` value is provided it will be populated using the algorithim described above.
 If a `hasCrossSiteAncestor` value is provided without a corresponding `topLevelSite` value, an error will be returned.

 - `cookies.getAll()`:
-If no value is set for hasCrossSiteAncestor cookies with both true and false values for hasCrossSiteAncestor will be returned.
-Otherwise, cookies will be returned that match the topLevelSite and the passed value for hasCrossSiteAncestor.
+If no value is set for hasCrossSiteAncestor cookies with both true and false values for `hasCrossSiteAncestor` will be returned.
+Otherwise, cookies will be returned that match the `topLevelSite` and the passed value for `hasCrossSiteAncestor`.
 When the `partitionKey` property is not specified, only unpartitioned cookies are returned.
 These cookies always have a `false` value for `hasCrossSiteAncestor`.

 - `cookies.set()`:
-As described the Abuse Mitigations section, this method will not allow a hasCrossSiteAncestor value of false, if the URL associated with the cookie and the topLevelSite in the partitionKey are not first-party.
+As described the Abuse Mitigations section, this method will not allow a `hasCrossSiteAncestor` value of false, if the URL associated with the cookie and the `topLevelSite` in the `partitionKey` are not first-party.
 If this is attempted, an error will be returned.
 If a `hasCrossSiteAncestor` value is provided without a corresponding `topLevelSite` value, an error will be returned.
 Additionally, if no `hasCrossSiteAncestor` value is provided it will be populated using the algorithm described above.

 - `cookies.remove()`:
 If no `hasCrossSiteAncestor` value is provided it will be populated using the algorithm described above when determing the cookie to remove.
 If a `hasCrossSiteAncestor` value is provided without a corresponding `topLevelSite` value, an error will be returned.
 If `topLevelSite` and `hasCrossSiteAncestor` values are provided, they will be used by the method even if the combination of the values would be invalid.